gjeschke/MMMx/docs/source/executable_installation.rst

 The executable version of MMMx runs under Windows.
 Please contact gjeschke@ethz.ch if you need a version for a different operating system.

-MMMx version 1.0 requires the free Matlab Runtime Component 2021a.
+MMMx version 1.0 requires the free Matlab Runtime Component 2021a or higher.
 The installer will offer to add it, if this component is not yet installed on your system.

 For certain functionality, MMMx relies on :ref:`third-party software<third_party>`, such as `SCWRL4 <http://dunbrack.fccc.edu/SCWRL3.php/>`_,